 Under the Limited Licence, the resident is not liable for general services charges or maintenance reserve fund contributions after the resident permanently vacates the Unit.
 Flexible Payment Contract The right to reside under this contract type is for a fixed term of 3 years.
-The resident pays an ingoing contribution on or before commencement date of the residence contract.
+The resident pays an ingoing contribution on or before the commencement date of the residence contract.
 During the term, the resident pays rent (fortnightly in advance) and does not pay any additional amount for general services charges or maintenance reserve fund contributions.
-Note from scheme operator: The Limited Licence and Flexible Payment Contract are not available on all accommodation units and are subject to the scheme operator's approval, in the scheme operator's absolute discretion.
-9.3 What other entry ☐ Transfer or stamp duty costs do residents ☐ Costs related to your residence contract need to pay? ☐ Costs related to any other contract e.g. ☐ Advance payment of General Services Charge \$1,500 for Contract Options 1, 2, 3 and 4 and Flexible Payment Contract • \$3,000 for the Limited Licence Contract
+Note from scheme operator : The Limited Licence and Flexible Payment Contract are not available on all accommodation units and are subject to the scheme operator's approval, in the scheme operator's absolute discretion.
+9.3 What other entry costs do residents need to pay?
+Transfer or stamp duty Costs related to your residence contract Costs related to any other contract e.g Advance payment of General Services Charge Other costs: Entry Administration Fee being: \$1,500 for Contract Options 1, 2, 3 and 4 and Flexible Payment Contract \$3,000 for the Limited Licence Contract